Skip to main content

 • React Design Patterns

-• Testing with Jest, Enzyme and Snapshot testing
+• Testing with Jest and Enzyme

 • React Best Practices

-• Persistance + Session Storage
+• Persistence and Session Storage

 • State Normalization